idf3d/aws-glacier-macos-sh/README.md

 Differences:

-* Chunk size changed to 4MiB, which is more appropriate for large files
 * Added archive description and vault name parameters
 * macOS commands (slightly different from linux)
 * Prints out some more information on start